Reliability and Safety Studies

 at NTNU / SINTEF

-ROSS is an acronym for the Norwegian title "Risiko- og sårbarhetsstudier" which is translated into "Reliability and Safety Studies".
-ROSS was established as a Gemini Centre in December 2007.
+ROSS is an acronym for the Norwegian title "Risiko- og sårbarhetsstudier" and may be translated into "Reliability and Safety Studies".
+ROSS was established as a Gemini Centre in 2007.

-The ROSS Gemini Centre is a collaboration between seven units at NTNU and SINTEF:
+The ROSS Gemini Centre is a collaboration between several research groups at NTNU and SINTEF:

-- RAMS Group, Department of Production and Quality Engineering, NTNU
+- RAMS Group, Department of Mechanical and Industrial Engineering

-- SHE Group, Department of Industrial Economy and Technology Management, NTNU
+- SHE Group, Department of Industrial Economy and Technology Management

 - Electric Power Systems, SINTEF Energy Research